decent-man/bashscripts/dsearch/README.md

         - E.g Lets figure out the 'search url' of Amazon.com.
         - On amazon.com lets search for 'Hello World'.
         - Once the search is loaded observe the new url of the page.
 Look for Hello and World in the url.
 Generally these will be seperated by a '+' but do note if its using any other characters for spaces.
         - For now the whole link looks like <https://www.amazon.com/s?k=Hello+World> .
-Filter out 'Hello World' from the link.
+Filter out 'Hello World' and any seperators used from the link.
 In this example the 'search url' would be <https://www.amazon.com/s?k=> .
-        - Beyond this anything you type (with spaces translated to '+') will be a proper search url and perform a direct search on that website.
+        - Beyond this anything you type (with spaces converted to '+') will be a proper search url and perform a direct search on that website.
         - So if I type in my url bar <https://www.amazon.com/s?k=Corsair+Keyboard> then it would lead me to a page where the search is performed automatically for 'Corsair Keyboard' on amazon.

     2. Write a function referring to the sample function written in the script itself(under 'Basic Layout is:').
 Temporarily lets call it `myFunction`
         - The `SEARCH` variable is mostly going to be the same.
 There will be changes if your website uses other characters instead of '+' for spaces.
 Just make the changes in `tr ' ' '+'`.
         - Execute the whole thing with `$BRW yoururl/s?=$SEARCH`.
 If you have any custom pages you want to load under the main website just add a case statement accordingly (refer the YouTube function in the script on how to do this).
 2. **Adding the corresponding case**
-  - Simply add a new case entry in the format in the __MAIN CODE__ section
+  - Simply add a new case entry in the __MAIN CODE__ section in the format:
 ```
 mycombo) myFunction $(echo $QM | cut -cX- | tr '#' ' ');;
 ```
 where

-    - `mycombo` is whatever you want to type in dmenu to target your website.
+- `mycombo`   : Whatever you want to type in dmenu to target your website.
+For convenience use a short 2-3 letter version.
-    - `myFunction` is the website's function you created.
+- `myFunction`: the website's function you created.
-    - `echo $QM` : the whole thing you typed in dmenu
+- `echo $QM`  : the whole thing you typed in dmenu.
 - `cut -cX-`  : cutting out the command from the beginning so that doesn't get included into the search. `X` = 2 + length of `mycombo` .
-    - `tr '#' ''`: trim out any characters that interfere with searching.
+- `tr '#' ''` : trim out any characters that interfere with searching.
 If your search includes a '#' then anything after the '#' will not be included into the search.

 ##### Quickmarks